EmilGrovn/few-emitter-simulations/Steady-state/ReadMe.md

 ## deprecated
 In this folder, files, which are no longer of use are put.
 ## current folder
-Contains scripts for steady state simulations.
+Contains scripts for steady state simulations, which are used to generate data for various pump values.
 We go through them in the following

 # Generating data
 ## perform_pump_sweep:
-in this script, you choose your system: physical input parameters (N_em,g,kappa,pump_logmin,pump_logmax,gamma,gamma2) (where logmin/max gives min/max value of pump/g, which we want to sweep over) numerical parameters: cannot choose these here, only N_Hilbert.
+in this script, you choose your system:

+physical input parameters (N_em,g,kappa,pump_logmin,pump_logmax,gamma,gamma2) (where logmin/max gives min/max value of pump/g, which we want to sweep over) numerical parameters: cannot choose these here, only N_Hilbert.
 Consider changing this.
-Ties into our considerations Then run one or more of the following functions: pump_sweep_fixed_NH pump_sweep_variable_NH
+Ties into our considerations

+Then run one or more of the following functions: pump_sweep_fixed_NH pump_sweep_variable_NH